0xKitsune/EVM-Puzzles-Walkthrough/README.md

 Then we execute the `CALL` instruction, which returns `0` if the sub context reverted and `1` if it was a success.
 After the `CALL` instruction we can see a `PUSH1 00 EQ` meaning that we need `CALL` to push a `0` onto the stack.
 Go ahead and give the rest of the puzzle a shot, then feel free to come back to see the rest of the solution.

 Ok, so now we know that the `CALL` instruction needs to return `0` which means we need to enter calldata that causes `CALL` to fail.
 To get `CALL` to fail, there are three ways.
 One way it can fail is if there is not enough gas.
 The second way it can fail is if there are not enough values on the stack.
 The third way it can fail is if the current execution context is from a [STATICCALL](https://www.evm.codes/#fa) and the value in wei (stack index 2) is not 0 (since Byzantium fork).
 It is also important to note that `CALL` will always succeed as true when you `CALL` an account with no code (or codesize of 0).

+To finish this puzzle, let's refer back to how the `CREATE` opcode works.
+We know that the return value of the bytecode that is run on deployment becomes the bytecode for the newly created contract.
+With that information known, we can pass in calldata with a bytecode sequenece such that the return value of the sequenece causes a `REVERT` when run.

+You can pass in any that will result in a `REVERT` but for the walkthrough we will use [0x60016000526001601ff3](https://www.evm.codes/playground?callValue=0&unit=Wei&codeType=Bytecode&code='60016000526001601ff3'_) as the deployment bytecode.
+Since the return value of this bytecode sequence is `01`, the newly created contract's code will be `01` ie. the `ADD` instruction.
+So when you call this contract, it will execute the `ADD` instruction, and since there are no values on the stack in the subcontext of the contract, the `CALL` will fail (ie. `REVERT`)!
+There you go, `0x60016000526001601ff3` is our answer!

 <br>